Appleton and company as a book in New York and in London.

 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.
 The grapes of Wrath.

 The Beautiful and DamnedCreateSpace Independent Publishing Platform #ad - Penguin Books.
 Penguin Books.
 Scott Fitzgerald's second novel.
 The book is believed to be largely based on Fitzgerald's relationship with Zelda Fitzgerald.
 The beautiful and damned tells the story of anthony Patch, his relationship with his wife, a 1910s socialite and presumptive heir to a tycoon's fortune, his service in the army, Gloria, and his alcoholism.

-The Beautiful and Damned #ad - As in fitzgerald's other novels, the characters are complex, especially with respect to marriage and intimacy.
+As in fitzgerald's other novels, the characters are complex, especially with respect to marriage and intimacy.
 It portrays the eastern elite during the Jazz Age, exploring New York café society.
 The grapes of Wrath.
 The beautiful and damned, first published by Scribner's in 1922, is F.